quittle/a11y-ally/README.md

 provide feedback to a developer both during manual inspection of the app during development and as part of integration test runs by generating reports of issues found.

-It is currently **not** very functional.
+It currently supports partial functionality.
 Check the feature list below to see what features are currently supported

 ## Features

 ### Visual Feedback
 * [x] MVP with visual feedback for focusable UI elements without text to render
-* [ ] UI to enable/disable service
+* [x] UI to enable/disable service
 * [ ] UI to specify which apps to provide feedback for
 * [ ] Improve highlighting UX
 * [ ] Investigate and if feasible, provide color-blindness renderings